GMC Acadia: 2022

 The GMC Acadia received a few updates for 2022, the most notable was the discontinuation of the 2.5 LCV I4 engine, which was standard on lower trim levels, the new standard engine became the turbocharged 2.0L LSY I4 while the 3.6L V6 LGX will still be available as an option.
 All engines were still paired to a 9-speed automatic transmission.
 The base SL trim level was also dropped, this made the SLE the base model from 2022 onwards.
 The five-passenger seating option was also discontinued for 2022, this configuration was only offered in the AT4 trim level, and removed the third row seats entirely.

 Safety

-The second-generation Acadia did not received the "Top Safety Pick" awarded by IIHS, unlike the Traverse, because the two available headlight setups received a Marginal rating.
+The second-generation Acadia did not receive the "Top Safety Pick" awarded by IIHS, unlike the Traverse, because the two available headlight setups received a Marginal rating.